team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the necessary modules, including Jimp and the module containing the `removeBackgroundColor` function.
+1. We import the Jimp library (make sure it's installed: `npm install jimp`).

-2. We define an async `main` function to use the `removeBackgroundColor` function.
+2. We define a `main` function to use async/await.
 3. We specify the input image path, output image path, target color to remove (white in this case), and a color threshold.
 4. We call the `removeBackgroundColor` function with these parameters.

-5. If successful, it will save the processed image to the specified output path.
+5. If successful, it logs a success message; otherwise, it logs an error.

-6. We wrap the function call in a try-catch block to handle any potential errors.
+Make sure to replace `'path/to/input/image.jpg'` and `'path/to/output/image.png'` with your actual input and output file paths.

-7. Finally, we call the `main` function to execute the code.
+You can adjust the `targetColor` to match the background color you want to remove, and tweak the `colorThreshold` to fine-tune the color matching sensitivity.

-Remember to install the required dependencies (like `jimp`) before running the code.
-You may need to adjust the file paths and color values according to your specific use case.
+Remember to include the `removeBackgroundColor` function in the same file or import it if it's in a separate module.

 # encodeImage index.js
 ## Imported Code Object